jcppman/jcppman.github.io/src/contents/coding.md

 I was debugging a perfectly crafted callback-based nodeJs application, with my colleague [Eyal Arubas](http://eyalarubas.com/).
-The application was so well organized that even if there were `function(err, data){` and `if(err) return console.error(err);` all over the place and indents almost touch the 80-chars-limitation line, it still looks sort of beautiful, especially when you look at it on Sublime's minimap.
+The application was so well organized that even if there were `function(err, data){` and `if(err) return console.error(err);` all over the place and some indents almost touch the 80-chars-limitation line, it still looks sort of beautiful, especially when you look at it on Sublime's minimap.
 Rotate your neck by 90 degrees and you will see the famous Yosemite.
 The mountain line goes up and down, bumps again